-This spicy vegan coleslaw recipe with tahini dijon dressing is healthy, dairy-free and will be ready in under 30 minutes!
+This spicy vegan coleslaw recipe features cabbage, carrots, green onions and pepperoncinis tossed with creamy tahini dijon dressing, it’s healthy, mayo free and ready in 10 minutes!

-I’ve always loved coleslaw’s and am pretty particular about my slaws.
-I don’t like them overly dripping with dressing, for me, the perfect coleslaw has just the right amount of dressing to lightly coat each and every piece.
+I’ve always loved coleslaws and am pretty particular about them, especially the dressing.
+For me, the perfect coleslaw has just the right amount of dressing to lightly coat each and every piece.
 The dressing should enhance the slaw’s ingredients rather than drown them out.

-Here we have a perfect balance of ingredients, making for a non-dairy coleslaw that I can easily enjoy often.
-Instead of reaching for a salad, I can vary it up with this spicy slaw salad for an easy lunch or dinner.
-It would also be great as a side to a veggie burger or falafel.
+Here we have a perfect balance of ingredients, just the perfect amount of dressing, making for a delicious no-mayo coleslaw that I can easily enjoy often.
+Instead of reaching for a salad, I vary it up with this spicy slaw salad for an easy lunch or dinner.
+It would also be great as a side for this Smoky Black Bean Burger.

 How To Make Spicy Vegan Coleslaw

-- Slice the head of cabbage in half, thinly slice the cabbage halves.
+- Slice the head of cabbage in half, remove the core and thinly slice the cabbage halves.

-- I used baby carrots here, quartering them.
-You can also use the pre-package shredded carrots.
+- Quarter the carrots.
+I used baby carrots here, but you can also use the pre-package shredded carrots for ease.

 - Drain the peppers.
 If using whole peppers, remove the seeds and thinly slice.
 I used a jar of pre-sliced pepperoncinis, making the prep work a little easier.